Welcome to NZISA

 NZISA is an active advocate for international students’ welfare.
-NZISA has organised a Mental Health and Wellbeing Conference in September.
-The Conference aims to inform and empower international student representatives so that they can return to their student communities as advocates, change makers, and vessels of quality information.
-At the same time, NZISA is running a nationwide research and campaign against labour exploitation in New Zealand.
-The data gathered will give the general public a better view of the realities of working in New Zealand.
+NZISA organised a Mental Health and Wellbeing Conference in September 2018.
+The Conference aimed to inform and empower international student representatives so that they can return to their student communities as advocates, change makers, and vessels of quality information.
+At the same time, NZISA ran a nationwide research campaign against labour exploitation in New Zealand.
+The data gathered gave insight into the realities of working in New Zealand as an international student.

 MENTAL HEALTH WORKSHOPS

 INTERNATIONAL STUDENT LEADERS